exectx/t3-cloudflare/README.md

    pnpx wrangler d1 create <DATABASE-NAME>
    ```

-1. Copy the `.dev.vars.example` file to `.dev.vars` and fill in the necessary information
+1. Configure environment variables:

    ```sh
    cp .dev.vars.example .dev.vars
    ```

-1. Copy `wrangler.toml.example` to `wrangler.toml` and replace the `database_id` with the one you created in the first step.
+1. Configure `wrangler.toml.example` to `wrangler.toml` and replace the `database_id` with the one you created in the first step.

    ```sh
    cp wrangler.toml.example wrangler.toml